oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 *   **Start Geo Replication from Host** field will list all the servers in the cluster which are in **UP** state.
 When the user selects one of the host, SSH Fingerprint of the host will be fetched and shown.
 *   **Remote Host** could be either a standalone machine or part of another cluster.
-*   **Remote Volume/Path** will accept either a volume name in the remote cluster or a directory in the remote host.
+*   **Remote Volume/Path** will accept either name of a volume in a remote cluster or a directory in the remote host.
 If it doesn't starts with **/**, it will be considered as a volume in the remote cluster.
 *   After providing all the details and when the clicks **Ok**,
     -   Passwordless SSH communication between the origination host and **Remote Host** will be verified.
     -   If that succeeded, the geo replication session for the selected volume started